Frequently Asked Questions

 Can you recommend a massage table I could buy?

 Absolutely!
 I've created a separate page with recommendations.
-Please note that the purpose of this page is to provide recommendations for relatively low cost tables to enable you to take advantage of my table-discounted prices.
+Please note that the purpose of this page is to provide recommendations for relatively low cost tables.
 If you are interested in a high-end massage table, I would simply refer you to the websites of the most well-known and reliable brands such as Oakworks, Earthlite and Custom Craftworks.

 Do you provide massage for groups, parties or events?